clarpaul/RepData_PeerAssessment1/Clarpaul_Reproducible_Research_PA1.md

 ## [6] "2012-11-10" "2012-11-14" "2012-11-30"
 ```

-We now create new dataset with these missing values filled in.
+We now create a new dataset with these missing values filled in.
+We proceed by replacing each missing value with the value for the associated 5-minute interval computed by averaging across all days.
 Since we know the exact location of all the `NA`s, we could replace the values rather simply.
-Instead, we use a more general procedure: we first create a vector of the interval values for each `NA`, then use this to 'look up' the average value across all days in the `stepsbyint` dataframe:
+Instead, we use a more general procedure by following these steps:

+  1. Use `is.na()` to create a vector of 2304 interval values associated with each of the NAs.
+  2. Use `match()` to match those interval values to those in the dataframe of average steps vs. interval.
+This generates a vector of indices (row numbers) for those intervals in the average steps dataframe.
+  3. Use the indices to 'look up' the correct average value for the interval associated with each `NA` and, using `is.na()` again, replace it in the original data set.

 ```r
 # Create vector of interval values needing imputation